History of the Social Democratic Party of Germany: Unification, Illegality, and Legality (1875-1919)

 the socialists of Germany have organized a liberal party of unrivaled strength; they have educated the working classes to a very high standard of political intelligence and to a strong sense of their independence and of their social mission, as the living and progressive force in every social respect; they have promoted the organization of trade unions; and have by their incessant agitation compelled the other parties and the government to take up social and labor legislation.

+Another study has noted the positive influence that the SPD had on social reform legislation in the Reichstag by the early Twentieth Century, quoting one observer as such:

+Summing up the positive achievements of Social Democratic politics in the German Diet, Herman Molkenbuhr claims some direct Socialist victories in all the domains of parliamentary legislation dealing with workingmen's insurance, factory laws, industrial courts, the civil code, protective tariff and taxation.
+Taking the existing German law on accident insurance as an illustration, he shows, by an elaborate analysis of the origin of its various provisions, that no less than twelve of its most substantial amendments have been adopted on motion of the Social Democratic party, while the party of the center, which habitually poses as the champion of the working class, has only two of such amendments to its credit, the party of the government and the liberal union each one, the other parties having contributed nothing at all to the amelioration of this important law.”

 According to historian Richard M. Watt:

 The political and organizational success of the Social Democrats had enabled them to demand and obtain a respectable body of legislation incorporating social reform, outlawing child labor and improving working conditions and wages, to the point where the German Social Democratic Party was the model for socialist parties in every other nation, and the German worker the most envied in Continental Europe.

+Social Democratic unions were also increasingly successful in bringing out the start (as noted by one study) “of a collective wage bargaining system in Imperial Germany which covered approximately 2 million workers by 1913.”

 The Social Democrats also played an indirect part in the social legislation introduced during the chancellorship of Otto Von Bismarck, which was partly carried out in response to the apparent threat they posed.
 As Bismarck noted while addressing Parliament on the 26th of November 1884: “Were it not for Social Democracy and the fact that many people are afraid of it, the modest advances in social reform that we have hitherto made would not have been achieved.”